“You may have the universe, if I may have Italy.”

-I descend the royal staircase, turn right, and reach Leonardo's (the Palazzo's longest resident) studio.
+I descend the royal staircase, turn right, and reach Leonardo's (the Palazzo's longest resident so far) studio.
 I knock.
-No one there.
-As I enter, Leo's beautiful array of sculptures, paintings and sketches brighten up the already spectacular space - Maria Callas' voice providing the perfect backdrop.
+No response.
+As I enter, Leo's beautiful array of sculptures, paintings and sketches brightens up the already spectacular space - Maria Callas' voice providing the perfect backdrop.
 In the kitchen, another one of the residents, Heather (a fellow New Yorker), is also getting ready for breakfast.
-I sit, and continue my morning of beauty, opera and caffeine by her side.
+I sit, and continue my morning of art, opera and caffeine by her side.

-When not busy working in my very own atelier and gallery (provided by the Palazzo as part of the program), or filosofying about art and life over a home-made meal with the other creatives, accompanied by (maybe one to many) bottles of Italian wine, we fill the hours with trips to the art-store, coffee breaks (and/or aperitivo!) at one of the terraces at the Piazza, drinks in Brescia's hot spots or gelato by midnight stroll in picturesque Brescia, a Lombardic town who's Italian beauty is as authentic as that of the Palazzo itself.
+When I'm not busy working in my very own atelier and gallery (provided by the Palazzo as part of the program), or filosofying about art and life over a home-cooked meal with the other creatives, accompanied by (maybe one to many) bottles of Italian wine, we fill the hours with trips to the art store, coffee breaks (and/or aperitivo) at one of the terraces at the Piazza, drinks in the town's hot spots or gelato by midnight stroll in picturesque Brescia, a Lombardic town who's beauty is as authentic as that of the Palazzo itself.

 Ciao my loves, until very soon!

 With all my love.

 PS.
 For pictures of beautiful Brescia, and for more info on the Palazzo and its Artist in Residence program, please check below.